 The Fit for Birth study was a cohort study of pregnant women with a BMI of ≥30.
 Detailed information is available elsewhere (Narayanan et al 2016) but in brief 824 women were recruited over a one-year period in a large tertiary referral hospital in the northwest of England.
 (22) Data was collected for all those in the study who subsequently gave birth at the trust.

 For this nested study on OSA in pregnancy (the ‘Fit for Birth PLUS’ study), additional data was collected from 162 women with BMI ≥35.
-These women attended a research antenatal clinic times during their pregnancy, and changes in weight during pregnancy were recorded along with data on diet, activity, sleep and quality of life.
+A BMI ≥35 was chosen as a crude measure of obesity for ease and simplicity.
+These women attended a research antenatal clinic three times during their pregnancy, and changes in weight during pregnancy were recorded along with data on diet, activity, sleep and quality of life.
 Visits were made at approximately 16 weeks, 28 weeks and 36 weeks gestation.
 This paper focuses on the sleep data that was collected using Epworth Sleepiness Scale (ESS) questionnaires completed at each trimester visit plus data collected by the RUS meter offered at approximately 28 weeks gestation.
 Ethical approval was obtained from Liverpool (Adult) Research Ethics Committee (09/H1005/23) and each woman gave individual informed consent for participation.

 The Epworth Sleepiness Scale is a standardised questionnaire that measures the probability of falling asleep in eight situations.
 (23) Candidates rank the likelihood from 0 to 3, with 0 being extremely unlikely to fall asleep and 3 being very likely.
-The maximum score is 24 and ≥10 is considered abnormal, requiring further investigation.
+The maximum score is 24 and >10 is considered abnormal, requiring further investigation.
 It has previously been validated for use in the general population and has been used in other studies on pregnant women.
 (24)

-The RUSleeping RTS meter (Philips Respironics, The Netherlands) is a screening device worn on the face that monitors changes in nasal pressure to detect respiratory events.
-At approximately 28 weeks, study participants were asked to use the RUSleeping meter overnight at home as an objective and instrumental means of measuring apnoea and hypnoea events in the least intrusive way available at the time.
+The RUSleeping RTS meter (Philips Respironics, The Netherlands) is a screening device worn on the face that monitors changes in nasal pressure via a nasal cannula to detect respiratory events.
+At approximately 28 weeks, study participants were asked to use the RUSleeping meter overnight at home as an objective and instrumental means of measuring apnoeic and hypnoeic events in the least intrusive way available at the time of data collection.
 An AHI ≥15 was used as an indication for further investigation.

 Data Analysis

 All data taken from consent forms, hospital notes and the hospital’s computer records (MEDITECH) were collated and anonymised prior to statistical analysis.
 Analyses were carried out in Intercooled Stata11 (Statcorp, College Station, TX, USA).
-SPSS was used to analyse change in Epworth Sleepiness Scale scores throughout pregnancy. random effects model was used to model change in Epworth scores over time.
+SPSS was used to analyse change in Epworth Sleepiness Scale scores throughout pregnancy.
+A random effects model was used to model change in Epworth scores over time.

 Results